 In 2017, Philipp Eng was driving for several BMW teams in different competitions, including ADAC GT Masters, Blancpain GT Series (Endurance and Sprint), VLN endurance series and Asian Le Mans Series.

-In 2018, he participated with BMW teams in some sports car endurance races (Daytona 24h, Bathurst 12h) but his main job would be to drive the #25 BMW M4 DTM in the Deutsche Tourenwagen Masters (DTM).
+In 2018, he participated with BMW teams in some sports car endurance races but his main job would be to drive the #25 BMW M4 DTM in the Deutsche Tourenwagen Masters (DTM).
 He scored several DTM podiums during his rookie season but the highlight of the year was a victory at Spa 24 Hours with Walkenhorst Motorsport.
 He was sharing the #34 BMW M6 GT3 with Tom Blomqvist and Christian Krognes.